-Technology for Preserving Biodiversity
+New Technology for Preserving Biodiversity

 Of the nine critical planetary boundaries that keep Earth’s environment stable and resilient enough to support life, the closest to being breached is biodiversity.
 Hundreds of thousands of species are at risk of extinction, which endangers the systems that meet humanity’s most basic needs.

-Technology can help reduce the strain on ecosystems so our pursuit of a higher global standard of living doesn’t destroy them.
+New technology for biodiversity conservation can help reduce the strain on ecosystems so our pursuit of a higher global standard of living doesn’t destroy them.

 The business case for biodiversity

+Biodiversity conservation protects the natural ecosystems that underpin every industry — regulating climate, purifying water, cycling nutrients, and more.
 We can generate an estimated US$10.1 trillion in business opportunities each year and create 395 million new jobs by 2030 – all while showing customers that we share their environmental concerns.

-Teamwork for the planet
+Technology for the planet

 Scientists are collaborating to support biodiversity on a global scale by: